 - We are not mental health professionals, and coaching is not therapy or counseling.
 Coaching instead focuses on maximizing the present and future by emphasizing solutions and actions.
 For mental health support visit Student Health and Counseling Services.

 - Can my success coach tutor me in certain subjects?

 - Appointments are 30 minutes, and can be a one-time session or an ongoing check-in with the same coach (see our Success Coaching Agreement).

 - If you are signing up for an initial appointment, please be descriptive when filling out the reason for the appointment in the Advising Appointment System.
 This helps your success coach best prepare for the appointment.

-- Drop-In Coaching is 15 minutes and is a one-time session that can be signed up for that day online, or by stopping by the front desk.
+- Drop-In Coaching is 15 minutes and is a one-time session that can be signed up for that day online.